-All references to “my children” shall include only Renelle Antonette Raghavan and Raeanna Nina Raghavan and any other children subsequently born to or adopted by me.
+All references to “my children” shall include only Renelle Antonette Raghavan and Raeanna Nina Raghavan.

-7.1.3 Per Stirpes.
-“Per stirpes” means in equal shares among living children of the person whose descendants are referred to and the descendants (taken collectively) of each deceased child of such person, with such deceased child’s descendants taking by right of representation the share of such deceased child.

 7.1.4 Survivorship.
 “Surviving” or “living” with respect to any person means that if such person dies within 120 hours after my death, such person shall be deemed not to have survived me.
 A person in gestation at the time of an event, who is later born alive and survives for 120 hours is “living” or “surviving” at the time of such event.